hsaghir/hsaghir.github.io/_posts/data_science/-2017-11-23-conditional-sentence-generation.md

 -  Mathematically speaking, a language model is the joint probability distribution of words such that correct and meaningful sequence of words/characters have a high probability distribution while incorrect sequences have low probability.
 This joint distribution can be factorized further based on assumptions like n-gram models meaning that only n sequences depend on each other and not more.

-- In order to be able to perform machine learning on natural language, we have to first represent it in a numerical format.
-The central problem in NLP seems to be representation of natural language as numbers.
-After that the problem is simply sequence and structure learning where a vast array of tools from machine learning exist.

-- Basic representation started by defining a dictionary as the list of all allowed words or letter combinations.
-Common representations are:
-    + Ascii code representation: Doesn't tell you anything about the meaning of the word.
-        * Distance between words are not well defined.
-    + tf-idf score: tf is a normalized term frequency in the document while idf is a weight that corrects for more frequent words like 'the'.
-The tf-idf score is the product $$tf.idf$$$.
-        * tf-idf is a measure of the relative importance of a word in a document.
-        * It doesn't bear any information about semantic relationships of words.
-    + one-hot encoding: a vector with the size of the dictionary where all entries are zero except the single entry corresponding to the word in a location.
-        * The distance between all words is a constant one without encoding relationships between words, no notion of meaning is present, huge dimensionality problem.
-    + Bag of words (BoW): add up one-hot encodings of words in each document (word counts) and normalize.
-        * Latent semantic analysis (LSA) models would do matrix factorization (SVD) on the bag of words representations or bigram word frequency matrix.
-They pick the eigen-vectors as word representations which can encode some semantic and syntactic (part of speech) information.
-        * The same linear relationships between word vectors in word2vec were also observed in LSA to a lower extent with proper scaling of bag of words frequencies.
-            - scaling involves: weighing the co-occurrence count based on distance between the words in the document, ignoring function words like "he", "she", etc.
 - Word2Vec models: a class of NN models that learn a vector representation for words from an unlabeled corpus of text.
     + Skip-Gram: Based on the notion that words appearing in similar contexts are related to each other semantically.
 Skip-gram predicts a window of neighboring words from a single word.
         * We convert the corpus into samples with a neighboring window of n-grams on both sides of a word.